rusiaaman/wcgw/README.md

   - Ask it to run in 'code-writer' mode for code editing and project building.
 You can provide specific paths with wild card support to prevent other files getting edited.
   - By default it runs in 'wcgw' mode that has no restrictions and full authorisation.
   - More details in [Modes section](#modes)
+- ⚡ **Runs in multiplex terminal** Run `screen -x` to attach to the terminal that the AI runs commands on.
+See history or interrupt process or interact with the same terminal that AI uses.

 ## Top use cases examples